cgruver/cgruver/_drafts/2023-03-06-Back-To-Where-It-All-Started.md

    When the configuration is complete, the router will reboot again.

 1. Wait for the router to reboot, and then reconnect to your new lab network.

+   __Note:__ When you update the firmware on your router, you will need to run all of the above steps again.
+However, to preserve the data on the SD Card, leave out the `-f` option.
+By doing so, you will not lose your DNS configuration or the CentOS Stream repo synch.

 1. Verify that DNS is working properly: